qasimmughalz/Expense-Tracker-Extended/README.md

-# Expense-Tracker-Extended -> Track Expenses by categories with MERN Stack
+# Track Expenses by categories with MERN Stack

 How to use ?